Why is it called the Spanish guitar?

 - The soundboard: it is made of solid spruce and thus overcomes the very few disadvantages of the common C40.
 This improvement is significant in giving more presence to the harmonics of this guitar, its sound is undoubtedly much better.

-- The sides and back: are made of Meranti tembaga, which would usually provide a vibration with harmonics lacking power, but with the change in the soundboard is a problem overcome, their tones are warm, as few guitars have it.
+- The sides and back: are made of Meranti tembaga, which would usually provide a vibration with harmonics lacking power, but the change in the soundboard is a problem overcome, their tones are warm, as few guitars have it.

 - Neck: made of cork oak, a wood that has proven to be a good choice for Yamaha.